dotnet/runtimelab/src/docs/binding-closures.md

 # Binding Closures

 Closures in Swift come in two general forms: escaping and non-escaping.
-A closure is considered escaping if it consinues to exist outside of the context that created it.
-For example, a closure paramater to a function that gets stored in a member variable in a class *must* be marked `@escaping` or the compiler will flag it as an error.
+A closure is considered escaping if it continues to exist outside of the context that created it.
+For example, a closure parameter to a function that gets stored in a member variable in a class *must* be marked `@escaping` or the compiler will flag it as an error.

 In either case, Swift closures, unlike some other languages, are full-fledged closures that can have both free and bound variables within the body of the closure.